 In photovoltaic applications the battery will be exposed to a large number of shallow cycles but at a varying state of charge.
 The batteries should therefore comply with the requirements of the test described in IEC 61427, which is a simulation of the PV system operation.
 The manufacturer should specify the number of cycles the batteries can achieve before the capacity has declined to 80 % of the rated capacity.

+Design Life

 Charge control

 To maintain optimum performance of a battery it is essential that its charge is properly controlled.
 Ideally the charge current should be limited at the start of the charge cycle to ensure that gassing does not occur due to excessive applied cell voltage; while the recharge capacity is being restored the charge current should be limited to maintain the cell voltage to that, or just below that required for gassing; once the full discharge current has been restored a finish charge at constant current should be applied for a fixed time period.
 Whilst these conditions may not be practically achieved in PV energy systems, there are certain conditions that need to be addressed in order to minimise maintenance and maintain battery life.
 The parameters of the regulator should take into account the effects of the PV generator design, the load, the temperature and the recommended limiting values for the battery.
 Wet lead-acid or nickel-cadmium batteries should have sufficient electrolyte to cover at least the period between planned service visits.